boazmichaely/kyverno-default-sa-policy/README.md

 - Show violating workloads organized by namespace
 - Trace pods back to their root controllers (Deployment, DaemonSet, etc.)
 - Identify static pods separately
-- Exclude specified namespaces (configurable in the script)
+- Exclude specified demo namespaces (configurable in the script) and automation resources used by ACS "Infra" services
-- Filter out automation resources

 ### Configure Excluded Namespaces